It’s Switching Season! Now’s the best time to switch, with no price rises until 2026.

 • If you have a data cap, your provider should offer a tool to monitor usage.

-• Your Wi-Fi router may offer a traffic monitoring tool, which will report on internet usage for all connected devices.
+• Your Wi-Fi router may come with a broadband monitor tool, which will report on internet usage for all connected devices.

 • Third-party data monitor apps can be used on computers and mobile phones.